dandeviant/INFINEON/Cisco/some basic Cisco stuffs to learn.md

 > p.s.
 >
 > not including those network theoretical things like OSPF and shit.
 This is not university, alright?
-Just the important things you in your daily operation.
+Just the important things you use in your daily operation.
 >
 ---